Boiiterra/School_schedule_generator/README.md

 ## Description

-This application is going to generate school schedule based on input data.
-Data will be stored locally.
+This application is going to generate school schedule based on input data, that will be stored locally.